Name's Alex Baranov, or Alex Xatchett (pronounced as "Hatchett", it's a long story).

 We're also working together on "Script it!
 A guide to script writing: what we have no knowledge of but still get paid

-Also, my official job is writing for Bubble Comics, and I've been writing the comic book series "Demonslayer" ("Besoboi") for almost two years now.
+Also, my official job is writing for Bubble Comics, and I've been writing the comic book series "Demonslayer" ("Besoboi") since 2014.

-But my main project - something that I've been thinking about for 15 years and drawing for only 2 - is the dieselpunk fantasy webcomic "The Unicorn Conspiracy".
+But my main project - something that I've been thinking about for 15 years and drawing since 2013 - is the dieselpunk fantasy webcomic "The Unicorn Conspiracy".
 So this Patreon is going to be dedicated mostly to this particular series.

 "But shouldn't you be filthy stinking rich with all those projects of yours?"
 I hear you say.